-A lot of attention is and should be paid to drivers that are distracted.
+A lot of attention, and well-deserved, is and should be paid to drivers that are distracted.
 More and more states, including Massachusetts, outlaw and consistently campaign heavily against texting and driving.
-This is due to the fact that the amount of auto accidents caused by drivers who are distracted by texting is and continues to be on […]
+This is due to the fact that the amount of auto accidents caused by drivers who are distracted by texting is and continues to […]

 Several years ago, I represented a biker in his early 30’s traveling down Main Street in Hyannis on a Busa, past the downtown area heading towards Cape Cod Hospital.
 Suddenly and without warning, a car pulled out of a parking space and attempted a U-turn in front of the man on the motorcycle.
 Fortunately, there […]